 Grant (1988) also observed that in the family literacy standard, parents work on foundation of academic and parenting skills while their children attend pre-school class.
-Follow up studies of pre-school participants who were at risk of failure when they enrolled in the family literacy programme showed that primary grade pupils . performed above average on variables such as academic performance, motivation to learn, attendance and probable success in school.
+Follow up studies of pre-school participants who were at risk of failure when they enrolled in the family literacy programme showed that primary grade pupils performed above average on variables such as academic performance, motivation to learn, attendance and probable success in school.
 And 90% of the school children who knew how to read were rated as not considered at risk for school failure by their current teachers.

-Research indicates that the sequence of failure starts early_in child's school career.
+Research indicates that the sequence of failure starts early in child's school career.
 Stanovic (1986) argues with good evidence that children who encounter problems in the stages of learning to read fall farther and farther behind their peers.
 Longitudinal studies (Juel 1988) reveal that there is an early 90% that a child who is a poor reader will always remain a poor reader at the end of any grade.
-As they move through the grades, poor readers are opted to experience continued failure reated as such since this approach involves various aspects in the teaching of the reading skills.
+As they move through the grades, poor readers are opted to experience continued failure and defeat which may account for the tendency of low achieving learners to drop out of school.